Fifth person in the world cured of HIV: here's his story

 Gays across America were dying from thousands of AIDS-related illnesses.
 Fear and stigma became palpable.

 “In the beginning it was like a curse.
 People were afraid of each other.
-I was not ready for testing, because I felt that this would mean death, ”the guy admitted.
+I wasn’t ready for testing because I felt it would mean death,” the guy admitted.

 And in 1988, he finally took an HIV test and got a positive result.